 The art of cheesemaking is a time-honored tradition that is far less complicated than one might think.
 If you are a cheese connoisseur, knowing how to make your own at home can unlock a world of unpasteurized possibilities.
 For the beginner cheesemaker, it’s best to start with a soft cheese like Chevre or Mozzarella, which require fewer steps and minimal aging.
 Once you have mastered the basics, the combinations are endless.

+Want to impress next time you’re pairing up wine and cheese?
+There’s no better way than with some tasty dairy you made yourself, with your own bare hands.
 From the sheep to cow’s milk to added herbs and even dairy-free, you can create the cheese of your wildest dreams.
 To help you embark on your cheesemaking journey, here are the fundamentals you need to know to begin making the freshest, most delicious cheese right at home.

 The basics of cheesemaking have been the same since the process began.
 While the depth of the process will vary by type, all cheese goes through the steps of coagulation, curding, shaping, salting, and aging.